 3. The workspace of your EndNote Library/Database is organized (shown here in the Windows version) to:

-Attachments may be
+Attachments may be found and attached

 Here (Mac version) showing a preview of a citation with the a PDF shown attached.

 As EndNote describes, "Groups make it easy to break a large library into subsets for later viewing.
 A group simply points to a subset of references that already exist in the library."